 (2) Confirm, in writing, to the attending physician or attending APRN that the individual meets all of the following:

 a.
 Has a terminal illness.

 b.
-Has decision-making capacity or provide documentation that the consulting physician or consulting c.
-Is making an informed decision.

-APRN has referred the individual for further evaluation under § 2510B of this title.
+Has decision-making capacity or provide documentation that the consulting physician or consulting APRN has referred the individual for further evaluation under § 2510C of this title.